opentok/one-to-one-sample-apps/README.md

 - Control the camera to point in the forward direction or in the reverse direction (selfie mode).
 - Customize the UI features and layout.

 You can create mobile apps for Android and iOS, or embed the interactive session between users into any website.
 To get started with your development, visit the following sites:

 - [OpenTok One-to-One Communication Sample App for Android](./android)
 - [OpenTok One-to-One Communication Sample App for iOS](./iOS)
 - [OpenTok One-to-One Communication Sample App for JavaScript](./js)

-_**NOTE: The audio-video communication logic provided in all OpenTok One-to-One Communication Sample Apps is contained in the [OpenTok Common Accelerator Session Pack](https://github.com/opentok/acc-pack-common).**_

 # Device interoperability with One-to-One communication